mtkennerly/ludusavi/README.md

 * Backup and restore for Steam as well as other game libraries.
 * Preview the backup/restore before actually performing it.
 * Support for Proton saves with Steam.
+* Support for saves in the Windows registry.

 Planned for the future:

 * (De)selecting specific games for backup/restore.
 * Restoring to different locations.
-* Backing up saves from the Windows registry.
 * CLI mode.

 ## Usage